The Optimal Use of Astrology Software

 Hank Friedman is renowned in the San Francisco Bay Area for his psychic, astrological, and transformative counseling work with individuals and couples.
 His in-depth astrology readings blend Western and Vedic astrological approaches with his intuitive gifts.

 Since 1978, Hank has assisted thousands of astrologers, personally and through his software reviews, to find the best software for their needs.
 Hank has helped all of the major astrology software companies to debug their programs, add new features, and lower prices.
-He is author of ASTROLOGY ON YOUR PERSONAL COMPUTER and has written software reviews for the AFA Bulletin, American Astrology, and The Mountain Astrologer.
+He is author of the book "Astrology On Your Personal Computer", and currently writes astrology software reviews for The Mountain Astrologer.

-Feel free to contact him via email , call him at 510-525-3399, or visit his website: http://www.soulhealing.com where he has a monthly online column called SoftStar News with the latest developments in astrology software, and a monthly tutorial on metaphysical astrology.
+Feel free to contact him via email , or visit his website: https://www.soulhealing.com where he has a monthly online column called SoftStar News with the latest developments in astrology software.

 You can support this website by: